-- a) Where doubt exists on which procedure to use, definitive advice should be obtained from the Student Appeals and Complaints Office. - b) In addition, a student may discuss issues of concern with staff in the Student Engagement Team in their Faculty, Student Life & Wellbeing, and with a representative of the Students' Union.
+- a) Where doubt exists on which procedure to use, advice should be obtained from the Student Appeals and Complaints Office, but the final decision about how to proceed will rest with the University. - b) In addition, a student may discuss issues of concern with Ask4Help via their Student Portal, a member of staff on the front desk of Student Central, the Student Life & Wellbeing Service, and a representative of the Students' Union.